 Generation Games Case Study

 St Albans Centre in Holmewood is home to a weekly chair based kurling session.
-It was set up nearly two years ago through our Generation Games initiative which helps to bring older people together to become more active.
+It started nearly two years ago through our Generation Games initiative which helps to bring older people together to become more active.